NasrinRipa/multilabel-book-genre-classifier/README.md

 ## Model Compression and ONNX Inference

 The resultant trained model had a substantial memory footprint.
-To address this concern, the ONNX quantization technique was employed to compress the model's memory usage to a modest 80MB.
+To address this concern, the ONNX quantization technique was employed to compress the model's memory usage to a modest 78.8 MB.
 The process is provided in the notebooks folder.

 ## Model Performance and Evaluation:
 * Accuracy: around 99%